 And yet, companies often overlook funding internal communications in their budgets because the results of these unified communications initiatives can be hard to measure.
 The value of breaking down communications silos and having a more collaborative communications culture is just starting to be realized.
 For example, instituting internal communications best practices makes companies 4.5 times more likely to have engaged employees and 20 percent more likely to have less employee turnover.
 Therefore, they overlook how to improve internal communication in an organisation

 In a digital world that relies on mobile communication and unified communications more and more each day, companies can build a competitive advantage simply by the way they talk to each other.
 Reason enough for us, to compile three best practices your company can implement to turn you internal communications from a liability to an asset.

 One of the reasons why internal communications initiatives don’t get funded like others is that they are rarely measured.
 If you’d like to champion better internal communications in your company, start measuring the effectiveness of your efforts.
 Your metrics don’t have to be complicated -- simply measuring participation can be enough to convince higher ups of their efficacy.

 In too many organizations, management “talks down” to staff and not vice versa.
 This is the number one internal communications mistake companies make, which is a shame because it can be easily remedied.
 Some of the most successful startups like Facebook do town halls with CEO Mark Zuckerberg that are broadcast company-wide.
 Even Q&A’s on your company’s intranet can go a long way in making employees feel heard and also allow management to find ways to improve the company.

-Your employees are spending more and more time on there phones, so take your team communication apps to where they are.
+Your employees are spending more and more time on their phones, so take your team communication apps to where they are.
 If you don’t provide mobile channels for your employees and management to communicate they’ll go elsewhere, or worse, not engage at all.